sourcebroker/hugo-cms-theme/README.rst

 This is proof of concept for having HUGO (gohugo.io) working with TYPO3 (typo3.org) as backend.
 That means no fronted possibilities of TYPO3 will be used except maybe JSON API.

 This is only HUGO theme.
-There will be separate project, done as TYPO3 extension, which will allow to export data from TYPO3 to be used by this HUGO theme.
+If you want to test it with TYPO3 you need ext:hugo here https://github.com/sourcebroker/hugo

+This theme and ext:hugo are early beta do be patient with bugs!

+Any help to improve the code appreciated.

 Why someone would need that ?
 -----------------------------